 The process of creating good habits can be broken down into three parts; the cue that initiates the habit, the behaviour that is the outward manifestation of the habit, and the reward that reinforces the habit.

-Let’s keep going with the example resolution of going to the gym.
-Now instead of focusing on ‘working out more’, shift your focus to developing a routine around initiating a workout.
+Now instead of focusing on ‘working out more’, shift your focus to developing a routine.
 An easy way to start is to choose a cue that already is a part of your everyday routine, such as packing your bag for work.
 During the early stages of developing this new habit, focus your efforts on packing your workout clothes along with everything else.
 This will make it far more likely you’ll go to the gym after work, giving yourself an easy win!

-After a period of time of consistent practice, you will notice packing your bag in the morning (the cue) and heading to the gym (behaviour/habitual response) after work becomes effortless.
+After consistent practice over time, you will notice that packing your bag in the morning (the cue) and heading to the gym (behaviour/habitual response) after work becomes effortless.

-An example of the reward part of the habit building process might be treating yourself to a healthy snack after the gym, scheduling in a post-gym swim/sauna or watching an episode of your favourite TV show, or even using the exercise itself as the reward (also known as runner’s high).
+The third stage of the habit-forming process involves a reward.
+An example might be treating yourself to a healthy snack after the gym, scheduling in a post-gym swim/sauna or watching an episode of your favourite TV show.
 The key here is ensuring you are incorporating a healthy reward into your routine.

 So there we have it!
 If you feel like you have fallen off track with reaching your goals, make sure you set manageable, small goals.
 Focus on building healthy habits into your routine in ways that set yourself up for easy wins!
 Remember, all of this takes time, but as long as you combine robust SMART goals with little-wins and habit building, then you will be on track in no time!
 But most importantly, make it an enjoyable process.